nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/metrics-and-monitoring.md

 ### Graphite Dashboard

-You can find an example of Graphite dashboard on GitHub:&nbsp;[https://github.com/nuxeo-archives/nuxeo-runtime/blob/master/nuxeo-runtime-metrics/graphite/dashboard.json](https://github.com/nuxeo-archives/nuxeo-runtime/blob/master/nuxeo-runtime-metrics/graphite/dashboard.json)
+You can find an example of Graphite dashboard on GitHub: [https://github.com/nuxeo-archives/nuxeo-runtime/blob/master/nuxeo-runtime-metrics/graphite/dashboard.json](https://github.com/nuxeo-archives/nuxeo-runtime/blob/master/nuxeo-runtime-metrics/graphite/dashboard.json)

 You will have to edit the dashboard to replace the hostname (here it is `octopussy`).